wordproof/wordproof-timestamp/wordproof-timestamp/readme.txt

 - Copyright protection
 - Transparency: increase trust and claim authenticity
 - Next-generation SEO benefits
-- Proof of existance at certain moments in time
+- Proof of existence at certain moments in time
 - Prepare for upcoming EU regulations
 - Be your own notary